 Furthermore, there are a variety of pre-plant and post-emergence herbicides available.
 The herbicides are made for particular weeds as well as the time of the year.
 Mulching the beds is a great way to maintain moisture as well as keep the weeds away.
 You can prune the asparagus plants to reduce wind damage.
 It is done by removing the tops of the highest shoots.

 Most of the modern cultivars are male, and they usually produce more and better asparagus spears.
 Ensure that you get rid of any female plants on your farm.
 They are easily noticeable since they have orange-red berries.

 Manures and Fertilisers in Asparagus Farming in Kenya

 Asparagus plants that are meant for medicinal purposes should not be cultivated with any pesticides or chemical fertilisers.
 Ensure that the farm is supplemented with farmyard manure, organic manure green manure or vermicompost.

 If you opt to use green manure, you will need to incorporate it before planting the asparagus plants.
 This is to ensure that the organic residues decompose correctly.
 Compost manure is an excellent addition during pre-planting and applications can be done annually to the farm.
 Ensure that you test for heavy metals in case you source your manure externally.

 Use bio-pesticides such as natural pyrethrin, cow urine or neem to manage pests and diseases.

 For non-organic asparagus, the fertiliser needs should be determined by the results of an annual soil test.
-In case there are no soil tests results, the rule of the thumb of fertiliser application is N-P-K application rate of 150-50-50 per hectare per year.
+In case there are no soil test results, the rule of thumb for fertiliser application is N-P-K application rate of 150-50-50 per hectare per year.